 Car Roof Rack Fuel Economy Penalty Calculator

-Enter the values that best describe your vehicle, your roof setup, and your trip.
-The calculator then compares the vehicle in its baseline condition with the same vehicle carrying the added roof equipment.
-If you are unsure about one of the aerodynamic inputs, it is fine to use a reasonable estimate and test a few scenarios.
+Enter the values that best match your vehicle, your rooftop setup, and the drive you are planning.
+The calculator compares the vehicle in its baseline condition with the same vehicle carrying the rack or cargo on the roof.
+If one of the aerodynamic inputs is approximate, that is fine; the point is to compare realistic scenarios.

 Baseline Fuel Economy (MPG) is the fuel economy your vehicle normally achieves before adding the roof rack or cargo box.
 Use a realistic number for the type of driving you are modeling.
 If you are planning a highway trip, use your highway MPG rather than a mixed city/highway average.